stephanfowler/responsive-swipe/README.md

 // Callback after a pane is made visible; use for analytics events, social buttons, etc.
 afterShow: function(){ /* */ },

+// Callback before any pane is made visible.
+beforeShow: noop,

 // Validator regular expression for Ajax responses.
 ajaxRegex: '.*',